Xenonsmurf/FFxi-Navmesh-Builder/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
+* Devi Ltti, and Atom0s for their patience with my stupid questions.
-* Devi Ltti for his zone.dat list and fixes to Vultures collision mesh extraction tool.
+* Thorny for his improvements to ffxinav.dll
-* Vulture for his collision mesh extraction tool.
+* Vulture for his original dat.cs (collision mesh extraction tool).
 * The DarkStar project / Topaz team for providing invaluable insight into the underlying workings of the game.